The Psychology of the Fade: Why Do Friends Drift Apart?

 How Long Do Friendships Last?
 The Myth of Forever

 You might wonder how long do friendships last, expecting a lifetime guarantee, which inevitably leads to the question: why do friends drift apart even when nothing goes explicitly wrong?
-Evolutionary psychologist Robin Dunbar found that the average close friendship lasts exactly 7.4 years before naturally degrading into an acquaintance (Oxford University, 2023).
-Human social capacity operates seasonally, bound by cognitive limits.
+Evolutionary psychologist Robin Dunbar's work on social networks offers an unsentimental answer: human social capacity is bounded, and it operates in seasons rather than in permanent arrangements.

 The cultural narrative insists that true friends are forever.
 If a friendship ends, you failed.
 This expectation traps you.
 Holding onto a connection purely for its tenure ignores the reality of human development.
 You are not the same person you were at 19.
 Your social circle should not remain frozen in amber.
 People change.
 Your friends change.

-Sociological studies confirm this churn.
+The churn is structural, not personal.
 As noted in Why friendships fade: Understanding the seasons of life, expecting lifelong relevance from every person you meet is mathematically impossible.
-You have room for about five intimate relationships at any given time.
-When someone new enters that inner ring, someone else must step out.
-The core truth of why do friends drift apart lies in this biological limitation of human bandwidth that governs how we connect.
+Dunbar puts the innermost circle at roughly five people.
+When someone new enters that ring, someone else has to step out.
+The core truth of why do friends drift apart lies in that limit on human bandwidth.

 Palmistry reads this as a natural cycle.
 In the old readings, breaks in the lines signaled natural transitions.
 (Remember, palmistry is an interpretive tradition, not a diagnostic tool.)
 Just like The Life Line Palm Reading Myth: Why Your Hand Doesn't Have an Expiration Date explains, a change in direction simply marks a new era.
 Longevity does not equal emotional resonance.
 You can know someone for two decades and feel entirely unseen by them.
 Do not confuse history with compatibility.